 This page contains information on the Debian packaging of the TeX Live system, and on how to install “vanilla” TeX Live on your Debian/Ubuntu system.

 See what version of TeXLive is shipped in:

 For changes between versions please see the Debian QA page for the relevant source package: texlive-base, texlive-bin, texlive-extra, texlive-lang.

 Packaging TeX Live takes a lot of work, so the latest version is often not packaged.
 However, the world of TeX changes slowly, so this shouldn't be a problem for most users.
 However, if you really want or need vanilla TeX Live, we provide instructions to integrate it with Debian.

 TeX Live is packaged for Debian by the Debian TeX Task Force.
 Please use the Debian Bug Tracking System to report bugs in the packages and to request new features; for general comments and suggestions about Debian packaging and this page, and most particularly to offer help, write to email@example.com.
 For TeX Live problems that are not related to the Debian packaging, please write to the tex-live mailing list.

-You can check out the Subversion repository for the Debian packaging:
+You can check out the Subversion (till 2012) or git (from 2013 on) repositories for the Debian packaging:

 The Debian TeX Task Force has written two documents on TeX on Debian, available in the tex-common package, or online (but be warned, these documents are slightly outdated):